quarka-org/docs.quarka.org/docs/developer-manual/index.md

 ### Why This Matters

-**For Developers:**
+**For Plugin Developers:**
+- Access all QA Assistant data
-- Create data-driven assistants (extensible via plugins)
+- Create custom report generation plugins
-- Automate data exports and reports
+- Distribute on WordPress.org and monetize
-- Build personalized dashboards for clients
+- Grow as part of the developer ecosystem

-**For AI Enthusiasts:**
+**For AI Integration Enthusiasts:**
-- Connect QA Assistant to Claude, ChatGPT, or other AI tools
+- Connect Claude or ChatGPT to QA Assistant
+- Support integration via MCP (Model Context Protocol)
+- Analyze site data in natural language
-- Let AI analyze your traffic patterns and suggest improvements
+- Let AI analyze traffic patterns and suggest improvements
-- Build AI-powered data-driven assistants that understand your website's behavior and operate autonomously

-**For Power Users:**
+**For Data Utilization Enthusiasts:**
-- Connect to BigQuery or Looker Studio
+- Integrate with BigQuery or Looker Studio
 - Combine QA Assistant data with other sources
+- Automate custom reports
 - Schedule automated reports via scripts

 ---